vswapna3202/Mars-Rovers-Project/README.md

 - Do you have more Rovers?
 (Y/N): N
 - Rover 1 is now at new position 1 3 N
 - Rover 2 is now at new position 5 1 E
+- Do you want to continue moving rover(s) further?(Y/N): Y
+- Do you want to give instruction for Rover: 1 (Y/N): M
+- Rover 1 is now deployed at new position 1 3 N
+- Do you want to give instruction for Rover: 2 (Y/N): N
+- Rover 1 is now deployed at new position 1 3 N
+- Rover 2 is now deployed at new position 5 1 E
+- Do you want to continue moving rover(s) further?(Y/N): N
 ```

 ### **Assumptions:**